-You will be asked to attend the appointment as normal, and it will run as it usually would.
+You will attend your appointment as normal, and it will run as it usually would.

 A video camera around the size of a large orange will be on a stand in the corner of the room and will not be very noticeable.
 We will also use a small audio recorder (around the size of a mobile phone), to record the conversation in case the camera develops a fault.
 Everyone in the room will be reminded that they can choose to stop the recording at any time.
 You can say you don't want your recording to be part of the study if you change your mind.
 The researcher will switch on the recording equipment at the start of the appointment then immediately leave the room and remain outside until it has ended.

-We understand that some people may feel uncertain or self-conscious about being recorded.
+We understand that some people may feel uncertain or self-conscious about being videoed.
 If you would prefer not to be videoed but are happy for your voice to be recorded you can choose to do this.
 If you would rather not take part at all this is absolutely fine.

 If you agree to take part, you will be asked to sign a consent form before the appointment so we know you have received and understood this information.
 Some of the recordings may also be used in future studies or for training researchers.
 You can choose whether or not you agree for anonymised recordings to be used in training for midwives or other researchers.
+We will also ask you for some brief details including your age and your GP's postcode.